Advice to schools, settings and parents

 Are schools and settings in Hackney open?

-See guidance on the closure of educational settings which sets out what this means, who is counted as a critical worker and who is classed as vulnerable.
+See also the Government guidance on what parents and carers need to know about schools and other education settings during the coronavirus outbreak which sets out what this means, who is counted as a critical worker and who is classed as vulnerable.
 It also provides information about free school meals.

 What to do if a pupil or member of staff has coronavirus symptoms

-Government guidance changed on 16 March 2020.
-This now states the following on self isolation:
+Government guidance states the following on self isolation:

 - If you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill

 - For anyone in the household who starts displaying symptoms, they need to stay at home for seven days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.
 (See ending isolation for more information)